YulisaTepo/cse210-projects/README.md

 # cse210-student-template
-This is my full name Yulisa Alexandra Tepo Cubas.
 This is the starter code for students in CSE 210.
+My full name is Yulisa Alexandra Tepo Cubas.
 This repository contains the starter code for many different projects.
 They are arranged as follows:
 * `sandbox` - An empty project that you can use to play around with any concepts you like.
 * `csharp-prep` - Starter projects for each of the C# Prep assignments.
 * `prepare` - Starter projects for each of the preparation Learning Activities.